artitw/text2class/README.md

 ## Advanced usage

 ### Model type
 The default model is an uncased Bidirectional Encoder Representations from Transformers (BERT) consisting of 12 transformer layers, 12 self-attention heads per layer, and a hidden size of 768.
 Below are all models currently supported that you can specify with `hub_module_handle`.
 We expect that more will be added in the future.
+For more information, see [BERT's GitHub](https://github.com/google-research/bert).
 ```
 https://tfhub.dev/google/bert_uncased_L-12_H-768_A-12/1
 https://tfhub.dev/google/bert_uncased_L-24_H-1024_A-16/1